TallKite/linnstrument-firmware/README.md

 On an actual guitar, middle-C played on the 2nd string 1st fret sounds very different when played on the 6th string 20th fret.
 Many guitar VSTis allow you to set the playing position (higher or lower on the fretboard) through keyswitches.
 Depending on your VSTi, it may be possible for code on your laptop to translate a locating CC to such a keyswitch and thus directly map the Linnstrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
 (It may also be possible to do this without locating CCs simply by using Channel Per Row mode.)

   *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 The two types are selected in the microLinn menu.
 (On a LinnStrument 128, the 2nd type is never sent, and the menu option for it is hidden.)
 The two types should be different.
 If they are the same, they will be displayed in red.
-Avoid using these CCs that the LinnStrument uses for other purposes, which will be displayed in red:*
-  * *CC 0 = bank select (when swiping in the Preset display)*
-  * *CC 1 = mod wheel (when Timbre/Y = CC1 or Low Row = X)*
-  * *CC 7 = volume (when swiping in the Volume display)*
-  * *CC 1-8 (when Special = CC Faders)*
-  * *CC 11 = expression (when Loudness/Z = CC11)*
-  * *CC 16-18 = general purpose (when Low Row = XYZ)*
-  * *CC 64 = sustain (when Low Row = Sustain or Assign Switch = Sustain)*
-  * *CC 65 = portamento (when Assign Switch = CC65)*
-  * *CC 74 = brightness (when Timbre/Y = CC74)*
-  *If any of these pads (CC1, X, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.*
-  *Also beware of the very powerful channel mode messages (CCs 120-127).
-Only use them if your DAW code reliably intercepts every single locating CC before it can reach your synth.*
+See CC SUGGESTIONS below for which CCs to avoid.*

+  *Locating CCs are mainly for ChannelPerNote mode.
+In OneChannel mode the locating CC can locate a note-on but it can't locate the subsequent XYZ data.
+There's not much point in using them in ChannelPerRow mode, since the channel serves to locate the note.
+But locating via CCs has two advantages over locating via ChannelPerRow.
+One, ChannelPerRow forces you to give up full MPE, because two notes on the same row can't be bent independently.
+Two, locating by CC is unaffected by transposition, col/row offsets, etc. thus one can assign a function to a specific pad, like the upper left one.*

-  *For cols 1-16, the data value is (row - 1) + 8 * (col - 1).
+  *For cols 1-16, the CC's data value is (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
 Row 1 is the top row and column 1 is the leftmost column.*

-  *Locating CCs are mainly for Channel Per Note mode.
-There's not much point in using them in Channel Per Row mode, since the channel serves to locate the note.
-In One Channel mode the locating CC can locate a note-on but it can't locate the subsequent XYZ data.*

-  *If your DAW isn't programmable, download LinnStrumentLocatingCCs.jsfx from the LinnStrument Community wiki.
+  *If your DAW isn't programmable, download LinnStrumentLocatingCCs.jsfx from the LinnStrument Community Wiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
-(Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)
-Thanks to KVR forum member vorp40 for the locating CC idea!*
+(Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*

+  *Thanks to KVR forum member vorp40 for the locating CC idea!*

 IMPORTING/EXPORTING

 You can back up various settings and/or share them with others via midi files.
 The 6 memories, the 3 custom light patterns, the 16 audience messages, microtonal data, and all settings combined.
-A memory or light pattern loads in about 1 second, doable on stage in between songs.
-If you can launch midi clips, you can have an unlimited amount of memories, one for each song on the set list!
+A memory or light pattern imports in about 1 second, doable on stage in between songs.
+You can use the clip launcher (see below) to trigger an import on stage, giving you dozens of memories, one for each song on the set list!
 Check the LinnStrument Community Wiki for export-request files and importable settings files.

-  *Details: Importing: Download a settings file from the wiki.
+  *Details: To import, download a settings file from the wiki.
 On your LinnStrument, set Allow Importing to YES.
 In your DAW, set the output of a midi track to your LinnStrument.
 Load the settings file into that track and press play.
 Your LinnStrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #9 below.*

   *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
 To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
 (You needn't actually edit it.)*

-  *If the EDO is OFF, Scales for Current EDO imports/exports the 9 scales in the Global Settings display.*
+  *If the EDO is OFF, ScalesCurrentEDO imports/exports the 9 scales in the Global Settings display.
+If the EDO is on, it imports/exports the 7 scales in the Microtonal Note Ligts display.*

-  *All Settings for Current EDO imports/exports not only the scales, rainbow and fretboard, but also the equave semitones, the equave cents, the guitar tuning, and all row and column offsets.
+  *AllSettingsCurrentEDO imports/exports not only the scales, rainbow and fretboard, but also the equave semitones, the equave cents, the guitar tuning, and all row and column offsets.
 It does not import/export the anchor pad, note or cents.*

   *Exporting: Download an export-request file from the wiki.
 In your DAW, set the input of midi track A and the output of midi track B to your LinnStrument.
 Put the export-request midi file at the start of track B. Then start recording on track A. When your LinnStrument stops sending midi, stop recording.
 Save the midi on track A to a midi file (i.e. export it from your DAW), preferably as format 0.
 Name it something informative such as "lightPattern31edoFretboard.mid" or "22edoScales.mid".
 Later on you can import this file to restore your settings.
 Or share it on the wiki.*

+  *A single NRPN will import/export one setting, and you can change multiple settings with a midi file containing multiple NRPNs.
+For an example of this, see below setCCfadersTo21-28.mid for clip launching.
+Bulk exports consist of a single NRPN followed by multiple polypressure messages.
+A midi file can contain multiple NRPNs and/or multiple bulk exports.
+See midi.txt for the details.*

-  *Exporting multiple requests: 1st method: Send the first request and see in your DAW where the LinnStrument stops sending midi.
+  *Exporting multiple requests: 1st method: Record each export individually.
+Then position those midi clips next to each other in your DAW, and save them all as one file.
+2nd method: Send the first request and see in your DAW where the LinnStrument stops sending midi.
 Position the next request file in track B about 1/10 of a second after that.
-Add additional request files similarly.
-Record all requests at once, and save the midi to a file as before.
-2nd method: Record each export individually.
-Then position those midi clips next to each other in your DAW, and save them all as one file.*
+Position additional request files similarly.
+Record all requests at once, and save the midi to a file as before.*

   *Troubleshooting:*
   * *(1) While importing or exporting, don't play your LinnStrument.*